talentdeficit/exjsx/README.md

 additional options beyond these. see
 [individual function documentation](#exports) for details

-#### `:replaced_bad_utf8` ####

-json text input and json strings SHOULD be utf8 encoded binaries, appropriately escaped as per the json spec. attempts are made to replace invalid codepoints with `u+FFFD` as per the unicode spec when this option is present. this applies both to malformed unicode and disallowed codepoints

 #### `:escaped_forward_slashes` ####

 json strings are escaped according to the json spec. this means forward slashes (solidus) are only escaped when this flag is present. otherwise they are left unescaped. you may want to use this if you are embedding json directly into a html or xml document

-#### `:single_quoted_strings` ####

-some parsers allow double quotes (`u+0022`) to be replaced by single quotes (`u+0027`) to delimit keys and strings. this option allows json containing single quotes as structural characters to be parsed without errors. note that the parser expects strings to be terminated by the same quote type that opened it and that single quotes must, obviously, be escaped within strings delimited by single quotes

-double quotes must **always** be escaped, regardless of what kind of quotes delimit the string they are found in

-the parser will never emit json with keys or strings delimited by single quotes

 #### `:unescaped_jsonp` ####